 - 1/2 - pound 1/2 package ditali pasta

-Add remaining ingredients, except pasta and simmer for 1 hour (or put in the cock pot a few hours on high or all day on low)
+Add remaining ingredients, except pasta and simmer for 1 hour.
+Or in the slow Cooker on high for 2 to 4 hours or low for 4 to 8 hours.

-About 50 minutes into simmer time, cook pasta in 1 1/2 quarts of boiling water over high heat.
-Cook for 10 minutes or just until pasta is al dente, drain.
+About 10 minutes before serving, cook pasta in 1 1/2 quarts of boiling water over high heat.
+Cook for 9-10 minutes or just until pasta is al dente, drain.

 Comfort Food Soup and Stew Recipes #SundaySupper